jhap1982/giveituruguay/2012/2012-09-29 - AT&T Center, San Antonio, TX, USA/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Dani California
+2. Dani California
-Can't Stop
+3. Can't Stop
-Scar Tissue
+4. Scar Tissue
-Look Around
+5. Look Around
-Throw Away Your Television
+6. Throw Away Your Television
-Soul to Squeeze
+7. Soul to Squeeze
-Tell Me Baby
+8. Tell Me Baby
-The Adventures of Rain Dance Maggie
+9. The Adventures of Rain Dance Maggie
-Love of Your Life tease
+10. Love of Your Life tease
-Right on Time
+11. Right on Time
-Under the Bridge
+12. Under the Bridge
-Ethiopia
+13. Ethiopia
-Higher Ground
+14. Higher Ground
-Californication
+15. Californication
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+17. Jam
-The Power of Equality
+18. The Power of Equality
-Meet Me at the Corner
+19. Meet Me at the Corner
-Give It Away
+20. Give It Away

 ## Notes